 If you consume dairy, you can use heavy cream instead of coconut milk and vegetarian parmesan cheese instead of vegan hard cheese.

-• Substitute pasta.
-You're not limited to just penne pasta in this recipe!
-This recipe works with whatever pasta you have at home (I've tried macaroni, farfalle, rigatoni, fusilli, and bucatini!)
+• Penne pasta.
+This recipe works with whatever pasta you have at home.
+I’ve tried macaroni, fettuccine, farfalle, rigatoni, fusilli, and bucatini.
 The possibilities are endless!

-• Add protein.
-You can easily add any kind of faux meat into this recipe.
-For instance, vegan chik'n, plant-based crumbles, etc. You can also add mushrooms to give it a more umami flavor.
+• Protein.
+You can easily add any kind of faux meat to this recipe.
+For instance, vegan chik’n, plant-based crumbles, etc. You can also add mushrooms to give it a more umami flavor.
+I love serving with my vegan drumsticks.

-• Substitute coconut cream.
+• Coconut cream.
 You can substitute coconut milk for coconut cream for a lighter version of this pasta.
 Alternatively, you can also make a roux with plant butter and some flour and then add full fat coconut milk or soy milk to make this creamy sauce.

-• Homemade jerk seasoning: Though this seasoning is available in most grocery stores these days, it's also super easy to make at home.
-Mix 2 tablespoons of brown sugar, 1 tablespoon each of garlic powder and onion powder, 2 teaspoons of dried thyme, ground allspice, and ground ginger, and 1 teaspoon each of cayenne pepper, ground cinnamon, ground nutmeg, smoked paprika, ground cloves, and ground white pepper.
+• Homemade jerk seasoning: Though this seasoning is available in most grocery stores these days, it’s also super easy to make at home.
+To make it, mix 2 tablespoons of brown sugar, 1 tablespoon each of garlic powder and onion powder, 2 teaspoons of dried thyme, ground allspice, and ground ginger, and 1 teaspoon each of cayenne pepper, ground cinnamon, ground nutmeg, smoked paprika, ground cloves, and ground white pepper.

 Bring a large pot of salted water to boil, and cook the pasta according to the package instructions.
 Reserve half a cup of the pasta water, then drain the pasta while it’s al dente and set aside.

-While the pasta is cooking, heat oil in a skillet over medium heat.
-Once hot, add chopped green onions and minced garlic.
-Sauté for 30 seconds until fragrant.
+While the pasta is cooking, heat oil in a large skillet.
+Once the oil is hot, add chopped green onions and minced garlic.
+Sauté for about 30 seconds until fragrant.

 Turn down the heat to low-medium, add chopped bell peppers, and sauté for about five to seven minutes until they’re cooked through.

-Add Jamaican jerk seasoning and coconut cream.
+Add Jamaican jerk seasoning and heavy cream (or coconut cream).
 Stir until just combined.
 Add vegetable stock and cook for about 3 minutes.

 Garnish with fresh herbs and more cheese, and serve hot!